Immigrate to Canada as a Civil Engineer

-Can I immigrate to Canada as a Civil Engineer?
+Immigrate to Canada as a Civil Engineer in 2023

 If you’re looking to Immigrate to Canada as a Civil Engineer you’re in luck!
 Civil Engineers are in demand right across Canada and you may be able to secure a Canadian Permanent Residency Visa either with or without a job offer.

 No doubt you will have read online that having a job offer to move to Canada is a prerequisite to accessing the Express Entry process but as a Civil Engineer, you also have other options to secure your Canada Visa from the start.

 For starters, Civil Engineers are eligible to apply to immigrate to Canada under the Canadian Government’s Immigration program due to the demand for Civil Engineers in Canada being so great they have included the occupation on the targeted occupations list, known as the NOC list (National Occupation Code List).

 The code for Civil Engineers on the NOC is 2131